chris-newton/ml-from-scratch/README.md

-Foundational machine learning algorithms implemented using only numpy & pandas
+Foundational machine learning algorithms implemented in python using only numpy & pandas